The Wilo Group

 percent (%) Employee Engagement Score

 Here, Wilo connects people, machines, workplaces and buildings.
-On around 200,000-square-metre Wilopark will comprise five main buildings: the Smart Factory, the Pioneer Cube administration building, the Innovation Cube research and development centre, the Networking Cube, and the Health Cube (under construction).
-In total, Wilo has invested over 400 million euros in the development of the site.
+The Wilopark in Dortmund is the headquarters of the multinational technology group Wilo.
+Covering an area of around 200,000 square meters, five main buildings were constructed in several phases: the Smart Factory, the administrative building Pioneer Cube, the research and development center Innovation Cube, the market partner engagement center Networking Cube, and the health center Health Cube.
+In total, Wilo invested around EUR 400 million in the development of the site.

-Energy transition “Made in Dortmund”: The H2POWERPLANT uses electrolysis to convert green solar, wind and hydropower into green hydrogen.
+Energy transition “made in Dortmund”: The H2POWERPLANT uses electrolysis to convert green solar, wind and hydropower into green hydrogen.
 When necessary, a fuel cell can be used to convert the hydrogen back into electrical energy.
 The waste heat is either used in the interconnected system for heating, stored or converted into cooling on site.